syncfusion-content/windowsforms-docs/WindowsForms/Chart/FAQ/How-to-hide-the-Chart-ZoomButton.md

 # How to hide the Chart ZoomButton

 Syncfusion Chart provides a way to access the ZoomOutButton through the ScrollBar instance.
-Inorder to hide this Zoom button, if Visible property is set to false, ZoomButton will be disabled, but there will be an empty space.
+In order to hide this Zoom button, if Visible property is set to false, ZoomButton will be disabled, but there will be an empty space.
 So instead of setting Visible property, we can set the ZoomButton size to be 0.

  {% highlight c# %}